amyreese/spotify-gnome/README.md

 Notification support - [Matthew Bray](http://bf.mattjbray.com)
 Spotify-Gnome is licensed under the MIT license.
 See the LICENSE files for details.

-Bugs can be reported on [my bug tracker](http://leetcode.net/mantis/).
+Bugs can be reported on [Github](https://github.com/jreese/spotify-gnome/issues).